logbun/logbun/README.md

 - **Simplicity at its Core**: Logbun offers straightforward error tracking for SaaS applications.
 No complex setups or convoluted reports.
 Get actionable insights without the hassle.

 - **Open Source**: Logbun is fully open source, unlike many other error tracking software that claim to be open source but only share a small part of their codebase.
-We are fully transparent and share 100% of all out code.
+We are fully transparent and share 100% of all our code.

 - **Privacy-Focused**: We prioritize user privacy.
-We don't collect things like IP addresses and other unnecessary data collection, no invasive practices.
+We don't collect things like IP addresses and other unnecessary data, no invasive practices.
 Compliant with privacy regulations, Logbun keeps your users' data confidential.

 - **Self host**: You can download the code and host it yourself.